 Putting an accurate value on a start-up business is almost impossible.
-When this is the case, it's best to have a discussion with your partners to decide on what each partner thinks is fair.
+When this is the case, it's best to discuss with your partners to decide on what each partner thinks is fair.
 The bottom line with a new business is that it's worth what you all agree on.

-Once the partners have made a decision on the value and ownership structure, the next goal is finding ways to make the company successful.
+Once the partners have decided on the value and ownership structure, the next goal is finding ways to make the company successful.

 Splitting the Company Profits

-The way the company profits from a business partnership are split is at the discretion of the company as long as each partner is in agreement.
+The way the company profits from a business partnership are split is at the discretion of the company as long as each partner agrees.
 Consider the following when determining how to divide the profits:

 - Profits can be split equally among partners or each partner can receive a base salary with any remaining profits being split equally.
-If the partnership is 50-50 agreement, both partners must agree about how the profits are divided.
-If it is not an equal partnership, one partner has final authority in making a decision about profit splits.
+If the partnership is a 50-50 agreement, both partners must agree about how the profits are divided.
+If it is not an equal partnership, one partner has the final authority in deciding profit splits.